bigiCrab/vue2-fullscreen-button/README.md

 # vue2-fullscreen-button

-simple button take an element as prop and call the requireFullscreen api.
+simple button take an element as prop and call the requestFullscreen api.

 WIP